IBM/telco-network-cloud-drivers/content/reference/lm-api/scenarios.md

  ![resource_manager_onbording](/images/reference/lm-api/resource_manager_onbording.png)

-When a resource manager is onboarded, Telco Network Cloud Orchestration (TNCO) invokes a set of calls to the Resource Manager detailed in the Resource Manager API document.
+When a resource manager is onboarded, Telco Network Cloud Orchestration (TNC-O) invokes a set of calls to the Resource Manager detailed in the Resource Manager API document.

 ## Delete Resource Manager